theREALdebater/eclat/doc/eclat/building.md

 At the same time, if the update program finds a product named `quakemon`, it will delete it first.
 In other words, the properties defined in the `product` element (with name `quakemon`) will replace any existing product named `quakemon`.
-To avoid this effect, add the attribute `update="add"` to the `product` element.
+To avoid this effect, add the property `update="add"` to the `product` element.

-I the attribute `update="add"` is added, then `previous-name` changes behaviour: instead of just deleting a product with the `qm` previous name, that product's properties will be added to `quakemon`, and *then* the `qm` product will be deleted.
+I the property `update="add"` is added, then `previous-name` changes behaviour: instead of just deleting a product with the `qm` previous name, that product's properties will be added to `quakemon`, and *then* the `qm` product will be deleted.
 Thus, the old product (`qm`) will update the new one (`quakemon`).